-Since IRS is a low cost and low power consumption passive reflector, combining IRS and relay network can strike a good balance among cost, performance, and coverage.
-Recently, there has been some research work on the combination of relay and IRS \cite{Beat-Relaying2020,Hybrid-Relay2020,2022wang,Joint-Beamforming2021,2022sun}.
-In \cite{Beat-Relaying2020}, the authors made a comparison between IRS and one-way decode-and-forward (DF) relay and found that an IRS with hundreds of elements, might beat DF relaying in terms of energy efficiency.
-In \cite{Hybrid-Relay2020}, the authors proposed a novel hybrid single-antenna relay and IRS assistance system for future wireless networks, derived tight upper bounds for the achievable rates, and found in the low and middle SNR regions, using a single-antenna DF relay could save a large-scale number of reflecting elements to achieve the same performance.
-In \cite{2022wang}, the authors added the antennas at relay on the basic of \cite{Hybrid-Relay2020}, and proposed three high-performance methods for maximizing received power, which were an alternately iterative structure, null-space projection plus maximum ratio combining (MRC) and IRS element selection plus MRC, respectively.
-By optimizing beamforming at relay and phase shift at IRS, the rate performance was obviously improved.
+In \cite{Beat-Relaying2020}, the authors made a comparison between IRS and one-way decode-and-forward (DF) relay and found that in that an IRS with hundreds of elements, might beat DF relaying in terms of energy efficiency. \cite{Hybrid-Relay2020} proposed a novel hybrid single-antenna relay and IRS assistance system for future wireless networks, derived tight upper bounds for the achievable rates, and found in the low and middle SNR regions, using a single-antenna DF relay could save a large-scale number of reflecting elements to achieve the same performance.
+In \cite{2022wang}, the authors added the antennas at relay, and proposed three high-performance methods for maximizing received power, which were an alternately iterative structure, null-space projection plus maximum ratio combining (MRC) and IRS element selection plus MRC, respectively.
+By optimizing beamforming at relay and phase shift (PS) at IRS, the rate performance was obviously improved.
 In \cite{Joint-Beamforming2021}, an RIS-aided two-way amplify and-forward (AF) relay network was considered.
-In RIS-aided multiple-antennas BS, the PS matrix is obtained by the SNR-upper-bound-maximization method and genetic-SNR-maximization method.
-The proposed method achieved at least 13\% SNR gain over random phase.
+In RIS-aided multiple-antennas BS, the PS matrix was obtained by the SNR-upper-bound-maximization method and genetic-SNR-maximization method.
 In \cite{2022sun}, pilot pattern and channel estimation was investigated in an IRS-assisted two-way relay network to show the fact that the Hadamard matrix is ideal for channel estimation using low-resolution phase shifters.

 To the best of our knowledge, there is no literature making an investigation of beamforming in an IRS-aided multi-antenna DF relay network.
-In this paper, we focus mainly on optimizing the phase of the IRS in such a system.
+In this paper, we focus mainly on optimizing the PS of the IRS in such a system.
 Our main contributions are summarized as follows: